California Psalms

 Intriguingly, the psalm “To the Choirmaster” has its origins in a return visit, now by day, to the same place whose appearance by night is described in (3).
 Here the destroying wave of “Night of the Equinox” is seen as a creative force.
 The psalm’s title stems from one translation of a heading to many Biblical psalms, where it signifies instructions to send the text to the chief musician for setting to fit the type of performance — for instance, “on stringed instruments.”

-Great Hall – Petersburg’s Hall for the Assembly of the Noble, after the revolution the main hall of the Philharmonic Orchestra.
+Great Hall Petersburg’s Hall for the Assembly of the Nobility, after the revolution the main hall of the Philharmonic Orchestra.
 The Philharmonic itself played a decisive role in the author’s creative life.

 17

 The last psalm in order of composition, “Tower,” appeared in July after the author’s return from the trip where she wrote (1) and (18).
 Regarding the dedication of “Tower,” the author notes, “The poet Robinson Jeffers (1887-1962) is generally seen as the face of poetry in California in the mid-20th century.
-His surviving estate includes the coastal house and three-story tower he built himself from granite boulders…” As it happened, the author, having learned about Jeffers and the site of his constructions on the edge of Big Sur, in Carmel, read his poetry and visited the house and tower only after writing the rest of the Psalms.
+His surviving estate includes the coastal house and three-story tower he built himself from granite boulders . . . ” As it happened, the author, having learned about Jeffers and his construction site on the edge of Big Sur, in Carmel, read his poetry and visited the house and tower only after writing the rest of the Psalms.
 Jeffers’ poetry and edifices struck the author as adequate responses to the authentic coast.
 Sensing Jeffers’ personality as if through the stones, she grew interested in his biography and reflected extensively on his creative seclusion and other aspects of his fate.

 18